Being, by Kim McElroy

 I had this experience of virtual reality a few years ago while creating a portrait of a racehorse named Miss Yia Yia.
 I had the challenge of painting a dark Win Photo of her winning a race.
 As I looked at the tiny photograph, I could barely make out the distant trees in the photograph, yet they seemed to glow with an amber light that reminded me of the sun after a storm.
 I stilled my perception, and for a while I forgot I was looking at a photograph.
 I placed myself at the racetrack.
 I viewed the distant trees and imagined I was there looking at them and the backstretch beyond.
 I looked at the running horses and I noticed the track was wet, which confirmed my impression that it had rained that day.
 The light in the trees was that of a late fall afternoon, which was confirmed by the time and date on the win photo.
 I came to the realization that the reason the foreground was so dark was because the horses were in the shadows of the grandstand.
 If I hadn’t been able to enter the place in my imagination, I would never have noticed these details.

 The hardest thing about painting the piece of Miss Yia Yia was how upset I became about the grey horse in third place.
 The jockey was whipping her, and I could see on her face that she was upset.
 I debated about blurring out the jockey’s arm, or removing the whip, but then I decided to paint what I perceived; to paint the truth.
-It was clear that the horse was more focused on being whipped than on winning the race.
-Perhaps someday someone would look at that horse’s expression and think about the horse’s pespective.
-Conversely, I also noticed the feather-light touch the jockey of the lead horse had on his reins.
-Like a dancer, his whole body said “Go!”
-These sensations and thoughts went into the painting.
-The client may never notice these emotional details, but I know they are there, and someday someone else will appreciate them.
+It was clear that the horse was anxious and in pain from being whipped.
+Perhaps someday someone would look at that horse’s expression and think about the horse’s perspective.

 Sea of Fire, by Kim McElroy